kfechter/LegionY530Ubuntu/README.md

 If the above command does not get wifi working, you may need to perform steps under "Additional Notes" at the bottom.

-Without closing the terminal, run the following command `sudo apt-update && sudo apt dist-upgrade`.
+Without closing the terminal, run the following command `sudo apt update && sudo apt dist-upgrade`.
 Follow any terminal prompts and when updates are complete, restart the computer.
 After rebooting, follow the above steps for getting wifi working. the next step will get wifi working permanently.

 ## 7. Use ukuu to update the kernel